oriolnunez/rubot_mecanum_ws/Documentation/3_rubot_SLAM&navigation.md

-# **Gopigo SLAM & navigation**
+# **rUBot mecanum SLAM & navigation**
-Using SLAM (short for Simultaneous Localization and Mapping) techniques, you will be able to execute autonomous navigation with GoPiGo3.
+Using SLAM (short for Simultaneous Localization and Mapping) techniques, you will be able to execute autonomous navigation with rUBot mecanum.

 SLAM is a technique used in robotics to explore and map an unknown environment while estimating the pose of the robot itself.
 As it moves all around, it will be acquiring structured information of the surroundings by processing the raw data coming from its sensors.